InfinityHub/FE2D_forEM/docs/source/index.rst

    Currently, the FORTRAN code only acts as a "forward solver" in a domain decomposition algorithm, i.e., the code only computes the solution to a given partial differential equation (PDE) over the global domain or a local subdomain of the problem.
 For computing the global solution, an initial boundary condition is required; whereas for a subdomain solution, the boundary values of the subdomain are extracted from the global solution and the initial boundary values.

    The FORTRAN code uses a finite element method and solves only 2-D PDEs.
 The finite element method implemented here uses unstructured triangular meshes in the spatial discretization of the problem domain.
-In this code, only Maxwell's equations for 2-D magnetotelluric (MT) problems are solved.
+In the current code, only Maxwell's equations for 2-D magnetotelluric (MT) problems are solved.

 .. contents::
     :depth: 3